Rowing (sport): Age

 At the elite level, the World Rowing Federation recognizes an under 19 category for athletes who are age 18 or less by the end of the calendar year for a given event.
 The World Rowing Junior Championships is the world championship event for this category.
 Athletes under 23 years of age by the end of the calendar year may compete in the under 23 category, and the World Rowing U23 Championships is held for these athletes.
 World Rowing uses the term "Senior" for events open to any age.

 Under World Rowing rules, athletes may compete in "Masters" categories when they reach age 27.
 World Rowing holds the World Rowing Masters Regatta for these athletes, at which there are several age subcategories.

 Weight

 Lightweight boat classes are restricted by the rowers' weight.
 According to the World Rowing Federation, this weight category was introduced "to encourage more universality in the sport especially among nations with less statuesque people".
 The first lightweight events were held at the World Championships in 1974 for men and 1985 for women.
 Lightweight rowing was added to the Olympics in 1996.
 As of 2021, the only Olympic lightweight boat classes are the men's and women's double sculls.
+Starting with the 2028 Olympic games, lightweight rowing will no longer have any events in the Olympics.

 The World Rowing Federation lightweight standards are: